enginooby-technologies/dui/README.md

 ```
 <script async src="<framework_folder_path>/built/DynamicTheme.js" type="module"></script>
 ```
 This script can be imported  asynchronously to reduce page time load since the framework also includes sample/init values for each style in CSS files for  website to use at the first time.
-This mean the script could be skip if just want to apply a pre-defined style without the "dynamic/runtime customization" ability.
+This means the script could be skipped if just want to apply a pre-defined style without the "dynamic/runtime customization" ability.
 After load, the script will AJAX load ```setting.php``` which is a setting panel for dynamic customization.
 5 - Modify ```setting.php``` file path in [Config.ts](ts/Config.ts) based on the project: ```<framework_folder_path>/php/setting.php```